pilif/pilif.github.com/_posts/2012-07-06-armchair-scientists.md

 the author was solving.
 Or that other article that was illustrating a problem the author is having, still in search of a solution.

-Didn't you feel the urgue to go to [Hacker News](http://news.ycombinator.com) and reply how much you know better and how crazy the original poster must be not to see the obvious simple solution?
+Didn't you feel the urge to go to [Hacker News](http://news.ycombinator.com) and reply how much you know better and how crazy the original poster must be not to see the obvious simple solution?